priscillabigaill/multilevel_security_locker/README.md

 The system operates as follows:

 1. Authentication Options:
-    - Users start by selecting an option on the keypad module:
+    - Users start by selecting an option on the keypad module
     - Press 1 for normal authentication.
     - Press 2 to use an override code for school officials.